Agriculture: Genetic engineering

 Genetically modified organisms (GMO) are organisms whose genetic material has been altered by genetic engineering techniques generally known as recombinant DNA technology.
 Genetic engineering has expanded the genes available to breeders to use in creating desired germlines for new crops.
 Increased durability, nutritional content, insect and virus resistance and herbicide tolerance are a few of the attributes bred into crops through genetic engineering.
 For some, GMO crops cause food safety and food labeling concerns.
 Numerous countries have placed restrictions on the production, import or use of GMO foods and crops.
 The Biosafety Protocol, an international treaty, regulates the trade of GMOs.
-There is ongoing discussion regarding the labeling of foods made from GMOs, and while the EU currently requires all GMO foods to be labeled, the US does not.
+There is ongoing discussion regarding the labeling of foods made from GMOs, and the EU has had GMO food labeling requirements since 1997.
+As of 2022, the United States requires food containing GMO ingredients to be labeled as well.

 Herbicide-resistant seeds have a gene implanted into their genome that allows the plants to tolerate exposure to herbicides, including glyphosate.
 These seeds allow the farmer to grow a crop that can be sprayed with herbicides to control weeds without harming the resistant crop.
 Herbicide-tolerant crops are used by farmers worldwide.
 With the increasing use of herbicide-tolerant crops, comes an increase in the use of glyphosate-based herbicide sprays.
 In some areas glyphosate resistant weeds have developed, causing farmers to switch to other herbicides.
 Some studies also link widespread glyphosate usage to iron deficiencies in some crops, which is both a crop production and a nutritional quality concern, with potential economic and health implications.

 Other GMO crops used by growers include insect-resistant crops, which have a gene from the soil bacterium Bacillus thuringiensis (Bt), which produces a toxin specific to insects.
 These crops resist damage by insects.
 Some believe that similar or better pest-resistance traits can be acquired through traditional breeding practices, and resistance to various pests can be gained through hybridization or cross-pollination with wild species.
 In some cases, wild species are the primary source of resistance traits; some tomato cultivars that have gained resistance to at least 19 diseases did so through crossing with wild populations of tomatoes.